Sixth Party System: Proposed Seventh Party System

-United States presidential election results between 2008 and 2020 (One possible span for a current Seventh Party System or transitional period).
-Democrats won the popular vote in all of these elections.
+United States presidential election results between 2016 and 2024.

 Some scholars and pundits have also posited that the Sixth Party System has ended while the Seventh Party System is forming or has begun.
 Mark D. Brewer and L. Sandy Maisel speculate that "in the wake of Donald Trump's 2016 presidential victory, there is now strengthening debate as to whether we are entering a new party system as Trump fundamentally reshapes the Republican party and the Democratic party responds and evolves as well."

 One argument for a Seventh Party System is a shift in demographics and voting patterns.
 Non-whites, who predominantly vote Democratic, have grown as a share of the population, and previously Republican-leaning secular college-educated whites have moved to the left.
 At the same time, Republicans have made significant inroads with white voters without a college degree, while holding steady with evangelical voters.

 Another noteworthy feature of presidential elections in the 21st century is a consistent Democratic lean in the popular vote.
 Republicans have lost the popular vote in seven out of the last nine presidential elections.
 (Note: In the last nine presidential elections from 1992 to 2024, George W. Bush (in 2000) and Donald Trump (in 2016) were the only Republicans who were able to win the electoral college while losing the popular vote in the two presidential elections.)
 The re-elections of George W. Bush (in 2004) and Donald Trump (in 2024) were the only Republicans who were able to win both the electoral college and the popular vote since 1988, standing in significant contrast to the Republican victory streak in the late Fifth and early Sixth Party Systems.

-Under the theory that third party realignments determine the beginning of new party systems, it could be argued that the Seventh Party System began around 2008, when the Independents/Reform voters of 1980, 1992 and 1996 realigned into the Democratic Party, making the Democrats the dominant party in the White House since 2008.
-This realignment would explain the North and West Coast shifting from competitive regions to Democratic strongholds after 2008, as well as explain the newly competitive nature of suburban states.